Another term for walking sticks is canes.

-Parts of a walking stick
+Parts of a cane

 A cane consists of three parts: handle, stick, and base.

-- Stick: The walking sticks are typically made up of either wood, acrylic, or aluminium.
+- Stick: The walking sticks are typically made up of wood, acrylic, or aluminium.
 The aluminium walking sticks are more advantageous because their length can be adjusted with a push-button mechanism.

-- Base (ferrule): The sticks’ tip or base can be either a single-point, three-legged (tripod) or four-legged (quad).
+- Base (ferrule): The stick’s tip or base can be either a single-point, three-legged (tripod) or four-legged (quad).
 Those who are having a one-sided weakness use either the tripod or the quad ones because they cannot use a walker and single-point canes do not provide much support.

 How to choose the correct walking stick?

-It seems that most who need a mobility aid do not consult a health professional.
+It seems most who need a mobility aid do not consult a health professional.
 Moreover, those who sell products also seem to be not well trained to assist their clients with selecting the correct one.

 There are several guidelines and support articles published by researchers and practitioners about how to choose the correct walking aid.
 I included links to a few resources in this post.
-If you are aware of better information pieces, you are welcome to post in the comment section.
+If you are aware of better information pieces, you are welcome to post them in the comment section.